 Under Oklahoma law, a man is presumed to be the father if any of the following apply:

-- Before the child’s birth, he and the mother attempted to marry in apparent compliance with the law (even if the marriage was later determined to be invalid), and the child was born during the attempted marriage or within 300 days after it ended.
+• Before the child’s birth, he and the mother attempted to marry in apparent compliance with the law (even if a court later ruled the marriage invalid), and the mother gave birth to the child during the attempted marriage or within 300 days after it ended.

-- agreeing to be named as the father on the child’s birth certificate, or
+• agreeing to add his name as the father on the child’s birth certificate, or

 promising in a written record to support the child as his own.